 We see right through kids.
 And we know what to do next.

 Radiology and diagnostic services at Children’s Minnesota offers a full range of imaging tests that help diagnose an array of health conditions affecting kids — everything from fractures and cardiovascular issues to head injuries and cancer.
-We then work closely with other specialists from every corner of Children’s and beyond to help kids get well.
+We work closely with other specialists from every corner of Children’s and beyond to help kids get well.

 Technology that fits kids